colding10/bing-chilling-academies-website-new/_writeups/umass2025/pentium/main.md

 I did not enjoy Japanese OSINT.
 I found it painstakingly not fun.
 However, it was rather interesting from your conventional OSINT.

 -txn

-_typeset by cold, yell at me if it looks ass_